ehkropf/ModifiedSchwarz/README.md

 ### OS X/macOS

-All of the auxilary packages may be installed via [MacPorts](https://www.macports.org).
+All of the auxilary packages, with the excepiton of fmmlib2d, may be installed via [MacPorts](https://www.macports.org).
 I haven't tried with Homebrew, but this would probably be fine.

 ### Linux